jalidrisi/Bootcamp_Tuwaik_Project/README.md

 - RainToday: wether there is rain today or not
  ### Target
 RainTomorrow: weather there is rain tomorrow or not
+### Observations
+There are null values in multiple columns that need to be handled by replacing them with either mean or median or remove them depening on the feature.Also there are non-numeric features that need to be converted before training the model.

 ## Tools
+- **Programming Languge:** Python
+- **IDE:** Jupyter Notebook
+- **Visualization:** Python libraries like plotly, seaborn and matplotlib